CodeExplorerrrr/Super-Resolution-Web/README.md

 ## 🙏 Acknowledgments

-Special thanks to **SenseTime** for their exceptional support and resources, and to the **Miaohua Team** for their professional assistance.
+Special thanks to **SenseTime** for providing support and resources, as well as the **MiaoHua Team** and mentor **Haotian Zhou** for their professional guidance!

-A special mention to **Zhou Haotian**, mentor from the Miaohua Team, for his invaluable guidance throughout the project.

-Your contributions have been integral to the successful completion and high-quality delivery of this project.
-Thank you!
+Your contributions were instrumental in ensuring the smooth progress and high-quality delivery of this project.
+Heartfelt thanks!

 ---